nyyManni/msdfgl/README.md

 # MSDFGL - OpenGL implementation of the multi-channel distance-field algorithm.

-> Like msdfgen, but real-time

-The MSDF algorithm implemented in this library is created by Viktor Chlumský (https://github.com/Chlumsky/msdfgen).
+The MSDF algorithm implemented in this library was created by Viktor Chlumský (https://github.com/Chlumsky/msdfgen).
 The full credit of the algorithm goes to him, although none of the original code can be found from this repository.

 Details about the implementation and the benefits of MSDF can be read from his repository or his thesis, I'm not going to repeat them here.